-- g.
-A full-time employee's dependents at the time of retirement or University-initiated release from the University (except for cause) will be eligible for undergraduate and graduate10 course tuition remission if the employee served the University full-time for 10 years or more. - h.
-Full-time employees who are exempt from the Fair Labor Standards Act and their spouses and dependents shall pay 2/3 of the fee for Applied Music.10 - i.
-ROTC staff: Same regulations as apply to full-time faculty and non-academic personnel and their spouses and dependents shall apply.
-Commissioned officers have full-time faculty status; non-commissioned officers are classified as non-academic personnel. - j.
-Part-time faculty members, their spouses and dependents may receive remission of tuition on the basis of one hour of undergraduate credit for each semester hour taught, and one hour of graduate credit for each two semester hours taught.
+- 5)) A full-time employee's dependents are eligible for graduate course tuition remission of 50% if classroom space is available. - 6)) Tuition remission for all personnel shall be on the same basis during the summer and interim sessions as for the regular school year.
+Tuition remission participants may not be counted as part of the required number of students to begin a class. - 7)) A deceased employee's dependents will be eligible for undergraduate and graduate course tuition remission based upon the number of years of full time service as defined in "subpart II.B.3.d.1)k)4))". - 8)) A full-time employee's dependents at the time of retirement or University-initiated release from the University (except for cause) will be eligible for undergraduate and graduate course tuition remission if the employee served the University full-time for 10 years or more. - 9)) Full-time employees who are exempt from the Fair Labor Standards Act and their spouses and dependents shall pay 2/3 of the fee for Applied Music. - 10)) Part-time faculty members, their spouses and dependents may receive remission of tuition on the basis of one hour of undergraduate credit for each semester hour taught, and one hour of graduate credit for each two semester hours taught.
 The privilege of accumulating tuition remission credit will commence after a part-time faculty member has taught nine semester hours.
-Tuition remission records for part-time faculty are maintained in the Office of the Provost and Vice President for Academic Affairs. - k.
-No application fees shall be required for those who are eligible for tuition remission. - 1.
-Any and all exceptions to these regulations must have the approval of the President.
-In order that registration may be processed promptly, any request for exception should be made in ample time for consideration to be given before the applicant appears for registration. - m.
-A Tuition Remission Application form must be completed at the Financial Assistance Office by each participant in tuition remission so that the appropriate credit is posted to the student's registration form.
+Tuition remission records for part-time faculty are maintained in the Office of the Provost and Vice President for Academic Affairs. - 11)) No application fees shall be required for those who are eligible for tuition remission. - 12)) Any and all exceptions to these regulations must have the approval of the President.
+In order that registration may be processed promptly, any request for exception should be made in ample time for consideration to be given before the applicant appears for registration. - 13)) A Tuition Remission Application form must be completed at the Financial Assistance Office by each participant in tuition remission so that the appropriate credit is posted to the student's registration form.
 The Tuition Remission Application will be available during the registration period.
-The Financial Assistance Office may request the participant to present the employee's I.D. card in order to verify eligibility. - n.
-The above procedure is applicable each session of school and applies only to courses offered on-campus. - o.
-The Division of Continuing Education and Professional Development may permit Bradley employees, spouses and dependents to attend noncredit community service courses, institutes, seminars or extension courses at reduced rates.
+The Financial Assistance Office may request the participant to present the employee's I.D. card in order to verify eligibility. - 14)) The above procedure is applicable each session of school and applies only to courses offered on-campus. - 15)) The Division of Continuing Education and Professional Development may permit Bradley employees, spouses and dependents to attend noncredit community service courses, institutes, seminars or extension courses at reduced rates.